What is quality improvement in healthcare?

 What needs to be improved?

 There are different ways you may come to determine improvement is needed in one or more areas of your health system.
-You may need to fulfill the requirements of a value-based care or incentive program.
+You may need to fulfil the requirements of a value-based care or incentive program.
 Alternatively, you may notice a trend based on observations such as increased patient no-shows, more readmissions for a certain patient population, or decreased productivity among administrative staff.

 You’ll want to assign a quality measure for each area you’ve targeted for improvement.
 Measures help to clearly define the goal you’re hoping to achieve.
 Examples of quality improvement measures include: